 2. Canceled their registration and were not enrolled during the previous semester.
 3. Have been out of school for two or more consecutive terms (including the summer term; finishing an incomplete does not count, you must be registered).
-Students seeking readmission must meet the application deadlines.
-For readmission dead-lines: • Go to registrar.fsu.edu/bulletin/undergrad/ info/university_calendar.htm • Scroll down to the second table, which is titled "Admission/Readmission Dates" Students claiming classification as Florida residents must also reestablish their eligibility for this classification when applying for readmission.
+Students seeking readmission must meet the following application deadlines: - Fall July 1 - Spring November 1 - Summer March 1 Students claiming classification as Florida residents must also reestablish their eligibility for this classification when applying for readmission.
 The University reserves the right to refuse readmission to any student who has an unsatisfactory academic, conduct, or health record.
 Frequently Asked Questions Notes Q: How does a resident student degree differ from an on-line student degree?
 A: The coursework covers the same topics and classes are taught by the same professors, but, of course, all work is assigned and submitted online.
 The actual degree is the same.
 The major for the campus degree program is in criminology and the online degree program major is in criminal justice studies.
+Q: Does the degree say "online"?
 Q: What is the program's accreditation?
 A: It is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
 Q: What is the program ranking?
-A: The FSU online criminal justice program is currently ranked number one in scholarly productivity and 5th in the country overall.
-Q: Does the degree say "online"?
+A: The FSU online criminal justice program is currently ranked number one in scholarly productivity and 5th in the country overall according to the U.S. News and World Report.
 A. No. The degree and diploma have the same language as the campus program's.
 Q: How long does it take to complete the degree?
-Q: What is the minimum number of credit hours I can enroll in?
+Q: What is the minimum number of credit hours I can enroll in?A: There is no restriction on the number of credit hours you can enroll in unless you are applying for financial aid.
+In order to be eligible for financial aid you have to enroll in at least 6 credit hours.
 A: A full-time student can complete the degree within 2 years, and part-time students will be able to complete the degree within 3 to 5 years.
-A: There is no restriction on the number of credit hours you can enroll in unless you are applying for financial aid.
-In order to be eligible for financial aid you have to enroll in at least 6 credit hours.
 Q: What careers will this degree prepare me for?
 Q: How many hours a week do I need to set aside for study or course work?
+A: You should allow at least 10 hours a week to study for each class you're taking.
 A: Law enforcement, corrections, juvenile justice, community college teaching, among many others.
-A: You should allow at least 10 hours a week to study for each class you're taking.
 Q: What is the maximum amount of time students are allowed to complete the degree?
 A: 7 years.